redtrovelvet/SalmoNet/docs/following_friends_api.md

 #### How the API endpoint should be used:
 Send a POST request to /api/authors/<uuid:author_id>/inbox/, replacing <uuid:author_id> with the UUID of the target author.
 The request body should be a JSON object representing the follow request.

+#### Why the API endpoint should or should not be used
+ - Use this endpoint when implementing node to node follow functionality.
+ - Do not use this endpoint when the follow request is local; in that case, use the regular follow endpoint.

 #### Example:
 Request: POST http://127.0.0.1:8000/api/authors/222/inbox/